railsuser2014/openobject-doc-book-en/source/book/3/3_6/invoicing.rst

 .. tip::   **Note**  *Invoice layout*

-	If you want to make your invoice layout more elaborate you can install the module account_invoice_layout.
+	If you want to make your invoice layout more elaborate you can install the module ``account_invoice_layout``.
 This enables you to add various elements between the lines such as subtotals, sections, separators and notes.

 Click  *Validate*  when you want to approve the invoice.
 It moves from the \ ``Draft``\   state to the \ ``Open``\   state.